Louis Kimber

 Louis Philip James Kimber (born 24 February 1997) is an English cricketer.
 He made his first-class debut on 26 March 2019, for Loughborough MCCU against Leicestershire, as part of the Marylebone Cricket Club University fixtures.
 Prior to his first-class debut, he scored 162 not out from 55 balls in a twenty over match for Lincolnshire against Northumberland in May 2018.
 He made his Twenty20 debut on 13 June 2021, for Leicestershire in the 2021 T20 Blast.
 He made his List A debut on 22 July 2021, for Leicestershire in the 2021 Royal London One-Day Cup.

+Kimber came to wide attention for his County Championship innings for Leicestershire against Sussex on 26 June 2024.
+Coming in at 144 for six with Leicestershire chasing 464 on the final day, Kimber scored 243 from only 127 balls.
+His innings featured the fastest double-century (100 balls) and most sixes (21) ever in the County Championship.
+He also hit Ollie Robinson for the most expensive over in first class cricket history: Kimber scored 37 runs from six legal deliveries and three no balls – the total cost of the over including the extras was 43.
+Kimber was the last Leicestershire batter dismissed, having taken Leicestershire to within only 18 runs of a victory that had earlier seemed impossible.

+In September 2025 it was announced that Kimber would be leaving Leicestershire following the end of that year's county season.
+The following month he joined Northamptonshire on a two-year contract.